symfony/symfony-docs/console/input.rst

     this situation, always place options after the command name, or avoid using a space to separate the option name from its value.

-There are four option variants you can use:
+There are five option variants you can use:

 ``InputOption::VALUE_IS_ARRAY``
     This option accepts multiple values (e.g. ``--dir=/foo --dir=/bar``);